-- Studies of cognitive styles suggest that people fall into open-minded and closed-minded categories.
+- 1) Studies of cognitive styles suggest that people fall into open-minded and closed-minded categories.
 The open-minded person seeks out more information before making a decision.
-The closed-minded person has tunnel vision. he or she sees only a narrow range of data and ignores the rest.
+The closed-minded person has tunnel vision, he or she sees only a narrow range of data and ignores the rest.

 Something that might surprise you is that most experts in cultural orientation consider the citizens of the United States and Canada to be closed-minded.

 Open-minded people are more apt to see the relativity of issues.
-They admit that they don't have all the answers, and that they need to learn before they can come to a proper conclusion.
+They admit that they don't have all the answers and that they need to learn before they can come to a proper conclusion.
 Frankly, there are not many cultures like that.
 Most cultures produce closed-minded citizens. - 2) Another aspect of cognitive styles is how people process information.
 We divide such processing into associative and abstractive characteristics.

 A person who thinks associatively is filtering new data through the screen of personal experience.
-New data (we'll call it X) can only be understood in relation to similar past experiences (Is this new X more like A, or maybe B?).
+New data (we'll call it X) can only be understood concerning similar past experiences (Is this new X more like A, or maybe B?).
 What if X is not like anything ever encountered before?
 The associative thinker is still going to pigeonhole that new data in with something else (X is just another B).

-On the other hand, the abstractive thinker can deal with something genuinely new.
+On the other hand, the abstract thinker can deal with something genuinely new.
+When the abstractive person encounters new data, he or she doesn't have to lump it in with past expension. - On the other hand, the abstract thinker can deal with something genuinely new.
 When the abstractive person encounters new data, he or she doesn't have to lump it in with past experiences (It's not A, it's not B or C-it's new!
 It's X!).
-The abstractive person is more able to extrapolate data and consider hypothetical situations ("I've never experienced X, but I've read about how such things might occur").

-3) Obviously, no country has more than its share of smart (or dull) people.
+The abstractive person is more able to extrapolate data and consider hypothetical situations ("I've never experienced X, but I've read about how such things might occur"). - 3) Obviously, no country has more than its share of smart (or dull) people.
 However, some cultures have come to value abstractive thinking, whereas others encourage associative patterns.
 Much of this has to do with the educational system.
 A system that teaches by rote tends to produce associative thinkers.
 An educational system that teaches problem-solving develops abstractive thinking.
-The scientific method is very much a product of abstractive thinking.
-Both northern Europe and North America produce a lot of abstractive thinkers.
+The scientific method is very much a product of abstract thinking.
+Both northern Europe and North America produce a lot of abstract thinkers.

-13.1.2.2.
+XIII.1.2.2.
 Particular or Universal Thinking?

-One final category has to do with how thinking and behaviour are focused.
+One final category has to do with how thinking and behavior are focused.
 People are divided into particular versus universal thinkers.
 The particularistic person feels that a personal relationship is more important than obeying rules or laws.
 On the other hand, the universalistic person tends to obey regulations and laws; relationships are less important than an individual's duty to the company, society, and authority in general.

 Not surprisingly, the previous categories tend to go together in certain patterns.
-Abstractive thinkers often display universalistic behaviour: It requires abstractive thought to see beyond one's personal relationships and consider "the good of society" (which is a very abstract concept).
+Abstractive thinkers often display universalistic behavior: It requires abstractive thought to see beyond one's relationships and consider "the good of society" (which is a very abstract concept).